prateek3255/blog/src/blog/when-should-you-memoize-in-react.md

 {% headingWithLink "Referential Equality", "h4" %}

-irst, let's see how these hooks help us maintain referential equality, take a look at the following example (keep in mind that this is a contrived example to explain the use case of these hooks, actual implementations will vary)
+First, let's see how these hooks help us maintain referential equality, take a look at the following example (keep in mind that this is a contrived example to explain the use case of these hooks, actual implementations will vary)

 ```jsx
 const PokemonSearch = ({ weight, power, realtimeStats }) => {